-The Upper School Performing Arts curriculum offers a range of options for students interested in music, dance, or acting.
-These include formal semester classes, choral and instrumental groups, and a selection of weekly activities.
-In addition, the Department stages three theater productions a year, which include different genres and a student-directed production.
-Formal dance and music concerts are presented in the winter and spring.
-Individual music students and ensembles audition for District, State, Eastern, and National music festivals, and the Department participates semiannually in the Maine Principals Association’s One Act competitions.
+The Upper School performing arts curriculum offers a range of options for students interested in music, dance, and theater.
+These include formal semester classes, choral and instrumental ensembles, and other electives.
+In addition, the Department stages three theatrical productions a year representing diverse genres and playwrights.
+Music and dance ensembles present formal concerts in the winter and spring, and they perform informally throughout the year.
+Individual music students and ensembles audition for district, state, eastern, and national music festivals, and the department participates semiannually in the Maine Principals Association’s One Act competitions.

 Students study music theory through its practical applications in composition and performance.
 Starting with the fundamentals of pitch, rhythm, and score reading, the course quickly moves through scales and modes, intervals, chords, form, harmonization, and part-writing.
 Course requirements include reading and workbook assignments, frequent composition projects, and assessments in ear training and notation.
 There is no prerequisite for this course, though it is assumed that students have a strong interest in music study.

-The Upper School Jazz Ensemble is open to instrumentalists with intermediate to advanced skills.
-The ensemble meets twice a week and leans heavily toward arrangements that cultivate interest in jazz improvisation.
-In addition to school performances, the group participates in the Berklee College of Music’s annual High School Jazz Festival in Boston.
+Upper School Jazz Ensemble is open to instrumentalists with intermediate to advanced skills.
+The ensemble rehearses twice a week and leans heavily toward arrangements that cultivate interest in jazz improvisation.
+In addition to school concerts and informal performances, the group participates in the Berklee College of Music’s annual High School Jazz Festival in Boston.

 This class is for interested students who wish to develop and improve their contemporary and classical dance technique.
 Barre, floor, and center work will be emphasized, helping to refine technique and build stamina.
 Many different styles of dance may be introduced along with dance history and composition.
 This class will also help prepare students to be informed choreographers if they wish to participate and perform in any of the three dance concerts offered through the PE dance classes.